Statue of Equality (Ramanuja): Construction

 The base building under the statue named Bhadravedi is 54 ft tall and three-stories high.
 Atop the building lies a lotus of 27 ft in diameter, and is carried by 36 elephants, over which the statue sits.
-The 27-feet dimension of the lotus represent 24 tattvas, and the remaining 3 representing soul, god and the guru.
+The diameter of the lotus represents 24 tattvas, as well as soul, god and the guru.
 The statue has a concrete core which is surrounded by a panchaloha sheet with a thickness varying between 10 mm and 20 mm.
 The base building has a meditation hall where a 54 in statue of Ramunuja made of 120 kg of gold, representing the years he lived, is installed.
 108 divyadesams (model temples), built in stone, surround the statue.

 The statue was inaugurated by Indian Prime Minister Narendra Modi on 5 February 2022.
 The smaller golden statue inside the base building was inaugurated by President Ram Nath Kovind on 13 February 2022.

 Features

 The Statue of Equality is the second tallest sitting statue in the world.
 The base building hosts a vedic digital library, research centre, ancient Indian texts, theatre and a gallery.
 Ramanuja's works are presented in the gallery.